Measures of Student Achievement for M.S. Program Students and Graduates

-The average undergraduate GPA of incoming M.S. students to the program is 3.36.
-Average GRE scores are difficult to calculate due to the variability of testing types.
-This said, the average percentile of students admitted into our M.S.
-Program for the currently administered verbal section was 67.9%; the average percentile for the quantitative section was 56.2%, and the average percentile for the analytical writing section was 45.4%.
-These percentages represent a ranking of all test-takers with the percentage of higher scores (above the average) and lower scores (below the average).
+Average GRE scores for incoming students are difficult to calculate due to the differing test types, but the average percentile rank for the verbal section was 67.9%; the average percentile rank for the quantitative section was 56.2%, and the average percentile rank for the analytical writing section was 45.4%.
+These percentages represent the individuals' proportional placement rank placement among all test-takers (100% = top score).

 Cost (Tuition and Fees)

-Tuition and fees for a full-time student for one academic year vary year by year.
-The most up-to-date description of tuition and fees for graduate study in the Department of Urban and Regional Planning can be found here.
-In using this resource, please be certain to examine Graduate credit tuition and fees.
+The most up-to-date description of tuition and fees for graduate study in the Department of Urban and Regional Planning at the University of Wisconsin-Madison can be found here.